John Verelst: Mohawk Kings

 To seal a treaty with the British, four Indigenous delegates (called "Indian kings" by the British)--three Haudenosaunee and one Anishinaabe--visited London in 1710.
-Queen Anne was so impressed by these tall, muscular foreign visitors that she had Verelst paint oilcolors of them in 1710 (see Four Mohawk Kings).
+Queen Anne was so impressed by these tall, muscular foreign visitors that she had Verelst paint oil paintings of them in 1710 (see Four Mohawk Kings).
 This was one of the first paintings of aboriginal people.
 The chiefs had come voluntarily and were well treated as diplomats and entertained.
 They were Tee Yee Neen Ho Ga Row (Hendriks), Emperor of the Six Nations; Ho Nee Yeath Taw No Row (John), King of Generethgarich; Sa Ga Yeath Qua Pieth Tow (Brant) of the Maquas; he was the grandfather of Joseph Brant, a chief during the Revolutionary War and namesake for Brantford, Ontario; and Etow Oh Koam (Nicholas), King of the River Nation.
 They had been persuaded to come to England by Peter Schuyler, acting Governor of New York in 1709 and some-time mayor of Albany.
 They stayed one month and returned without having contracted any of the endemic European diseases.

 The four portraits were later transformed into mezzotint prints by artists, including Anglo-French printmaker John Simon (1675–1751), and sold widely.
-The four portraits of these First Nations chiefs were displayed at Kensington Palace until 1977, when Queen Elizabeth gave them to the Library and Archives Canada.
+The four portraits of these First Nations chiefs were initially displayed at Kensington Palace, then moved to Hampton Court Palace (where they appeared in an inventory of 1835).
+They do not appear in any later inventories and must be assumed to have left the Royal Collection.
+Paintings of the four kings by John Verelst appear in the collection of Lord Petre at Thorndon Hall by 1851.
+These paintings were purchased by the Public Archives of Canada with aid from the Secretary of State in 1977.
 They were featured on a Canadian postage stamp in 2010.